PennLINC/aslprep/docs/workflows.rst

    but the GE ASL product sequence is unique in that it typically only produces a single deltaM or CBF volume (optionally along with an M0 volume).

-   For these short sequences, ASLPrep performs many of the same steps as for a longer sequence, but certain steps are dropped, including motion correction.
+   For these short sequences, ASLPrep operates in basically the same manner as it does with other sequences, except that the M0 volume (when available) is used as the reference image instead of the deltaM or CBF volume, since GE deltaM volumes tend to have extreme background noise in a circle around the brain.
    Additionally, SCORE/SCRUB cannot be used with these short sequences, as the denoising method requires a long time series from which to identify outliers.